777arc/textbook/content/filters.rst

 We will take a brief detour to introduce the convolution operator, feel free to skip this section if you are already familiar with it.

-Adding two signals together is one way of combining two signals into one, in the Fourier chapter we talked about how the linearity property applies when adding two signals together.
+Adding two signals together is one way of combining two signals into one, in the :ref:`freq-domain-chapter` chapter we talked about how the linearity property applies when adding two signals together.
 Convolution is another way to combine two signals into one, but it is very different than simply adding them.
 The convolution of two signals is like sliding one across the other and integrating.
 It is *very* similar to a cross-correlation, if you are familiar with that operation, in fact it is equivalent to a cross-correlation in many cases.

 I believe the convolution operation is best learned through examples.
 In this first example, we convolve two square pulses together: